nicolechao/springboard-data-science/README.md

 # Data Science Portfolio

 Hi!
-This portfolio contains a list of projects & exercises that I've worked on for data science.
+This portfolio contains a list of data science projects & exercises that I've worked on.
 Each subdirectory has its own README for problem description, approaches and deliverables.

 1. Capstone 1: Seattle Airbnb Listing Price prediction